randyau/yt_dl/README.md

 ## Dependencies

-Uses the most recent version of pytube, you might have to git clone https://github.com/nficano/pytube and then link the pytube/ directory here if your version is not up to date (the version in pip seemed out of date (9.6.0))
+Uses the most recent version of **pytube**, you might have to git clone https://github.com/nficano/pytube and then link the pytube/ directory here if your version is not up to date with whatever is in pip